AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-35847-magento-patch-company-user-form-not-working.md

 Adobe Commerce (all deployment methods) 2.4.1-2.4.2

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

-<u>Prerequisites</u>:
+<ins>Prerequisites</ins>:

  Adobe Commerce B2B is installed.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Go to **Stores** > **Attributes** > **Customer**, and create a new custom customer attribute: